 Polyamide 6 – High adsorption for Prep Chromatography

-Polyamide 6 is widely used for separating botanical extracts (natural products) with phenolic and polyphenolic groups.
+Polyamide 6 is widely used to separate botanical extracts and other natural products that contain phenolic and polyphenolic groups.

-The swelling properties enable a high adsorption capacity—much higher than silica gel, alumina, PSDVB, and most other sorbents currently available.
+Because of its swelling properties, Polyamide 6 provides a very high adsorption capacity.
+In fact, it performs much better than silica gel, alumina, PSDVB, and most other sorbents available today.

 Polyamide 6 Chromatography Applications:

-It’s commonly used to isolate and identify natural substances with phenolic and polyphenolic functional groups such as:
+It is commonly used to isolate and identify natural compounds that contain phenolic and polyphenolic functional groups, such as:

 • Flavonoids